jwlodek/py_cui/docs/writing.md

 **Step 2 - Add your widgets**

 Next, we want to add widgets to the CUI.
 We will add 3 scroll menus to represent our lists of TODO, In Progress, and Done, a text field for adding new items for now.
+In more complex programs, you may use any object with an implemented `__str__` function to pass to a scroll menu, but in this example, we will simply input strings representing the different tasks in our list.

 ```Python
 import py_cui